coldest country in the world

 Canada is colder than Korea, with average winter temperatures often below -20°C, while Korea averages -5°C.

-The East Antarctic Plateau holds the title of the coldest place on Earth, with temperatures plummeting to a staggering minus 144°F (minus 98°C), according to NASA.
+According to NASA, the East Antarctic Plateau is the coldest place on Earth, with temperatures plummeting to a staggering minus 144°F (minus 98°C).

 Mali is the hottest country in the world, with an average yearly temperature of 83.89°F (28.83°C).
-Situated in West Africa, it borders Burkina Faso and Senegal, which are also among the hottest countries on the planet.
+Situated in West Africa, it borders Burkina Faso and Senegal, among the hottest countries on the planet.

 Authored by, Amay Mathur | Senior Editor